Here’s the question of the summer: how can you be eco-friendly while you travel?

 What we did: Hiking + horseback riding

 How we went green: Explora is a beautiful hotel with a minimalist mindset indoors and a maximum appreciation for the outdoors.
 They adhere to strict standards of sustainability and are advocates of the Leave No Trace principles when out in the Patagonian wilderness.
 We learned so much about the area from their outdoor guides and staff.

 Takeaways: No Wi-Fi!
 It’s amazing how immersed you can be in a natural setting when distractions are far and few between.
 I learned to take it even slower, to pay closer attention to the things around me and savor every moment even more.

-Man is it tough to stick to your eco-friendly guns while traveling in a city.
+Man is it tough to stick to your eco-friendly habits while traveling in a city.
 There are more opportunities to be wasteful and when there is a language barrier it can be even harder to find your way around.
 However, Santiago is a gorgeous city flanked by the Andes, full of parks and amazing people creating even more amazing food and drinks.
 Go and visit this beautiful place if you can.

 Eco-friendly places to go in Santiago, Chile:

 1) Parque Metropolitano de Santiago is a large park in the heart of the city.
 We spent hours walking through nature trails, climbing to the top of San Cristobal Hill (those views! and wow, that trail can kick your butt if you’re a tired traveller), and watching countless locals ride their street and mountain bikes all over this naturally beautiful spot.
 There’s also a zoo and plenty of green space for people with children or someone likes me who tends to feel cooped up in the city streets.

 2) Bocanariz is an upscale wine bar in the charming neighborhood of Lastarria.
 It is famous for its local Chilean wine and food pairings that, I’ll have to admit, changed our lives haha.
 Go if you can!